 Dry Air in the House

-You might also find that your cat’s natural snoring sounds become louder as it fails to get the moisture it needs to soften the snoring sound.
-Placing a dehumidifier where it sleeps is a great way to add a little moisture to the air to help stop the snoring or make it quieter.
+You may also find that your cat’s natural snoring sounds become louder as it fails to get the moisture it needs to soften the snoring sound.
+Placing a humidifier where it sleeps can add moisture to the air.

-Some cats snore.
-It might begin from birth or develop later on in life.
+Some cats snore naturally.
+It might begin at birth or develop later on in life.
 Either way, it’s natural and rarely a cause for concern unless your cat becomes unwell and starts to display other symptoms alongside the snoring.

 What Does It Mean When Cats Snore?